lite-xl/lite-xl.github.io/docs/user-guide/configuration.md

     Afterwards, press the "Save" button to save the changes.
     ![Screenshot showing the keybind changer][13]{ loading=lazy }

+!!! tip
+    On X11, Lite XL interprets keypresses based on their physical location, regardless of the keyboard layout set in your DE settings.
+    Tools such as `xmodmap` will therefore have no effect; instead you'll have to modify your keymap in Lite XL directly.

+    For example, to remap ++caps-lock++ to ++ctrl++, add this to your user module:

+    ```lua
+    local modkeys = require("core.modkeys-" ..
+(PLATFORM == "Mac OS X" and "macos" or "generic"))
+    modkeys.map["capslock"] = "ctrl" -- this maps capslock to ctrl
+    table.insert(modkeys.keys, "capslock") -- this enables capslock as modifier
+    modkeys.map["left ctrl"] = "capslock" -- this maps left ctrl to capslock
+    ```

 ## Themes

 The default theme is a dark theme.